fhiso/sources-and-citations/citation-elements.md

 that is defined to be *multi-valued* to accommodate *sources* with several authors.

-If a *citation element set* contains multiple *citation elements* whose *citation element names* have the same *ultimate single-valued super-element*, they are known as **duplicate citation elements**.
+In a *citation element set* which contains more than one *citation element* whose *citation element names* have the same *ultimate single-valued super-element*, any *citation element* other than the first *citation element* with that *ultimate single-valued super-element* is known as a **duplicate citation element**.

-*Citation element sets* *should not* contain *duplicate citation elements*, and an application *must not* knowingly create *duplicate citation elements*.
-When *duplication citation elements* are present, they can be **deduplicated** according to the rules below.
+{.note} *Citation element terms* that are declared as *multi-valued* do not have an *ultimate single-valued super-element* and are therefore never *duplicate citation elements*.

-{.note} Applications might inadvertently create *duplicate citation elements* when they do not know the *super-element* or *cardinality* of some of *citation element terms*.
+*Citation element sets* *should not* contain *duplicate citation elements*, and an application *should* take steps to avoid creating *duplicate citation elements*.

-If an application encounters a *duplicate citation element* that is known to be not *translatable*, the application *should* favour the first of the *duplicate citation elements* and *may* *deduplicate* the *citation element set* by discarding the other *duplicate citation elements*.
+{.note} An application might inadvertently create *duplicate citation elements* if it does not know the *super-element* or *cardinality* of some of *citation element terms*.

-If an application encounters a *duplicate citation element* that is either known to be *translatable* or whose *translatability* is unknown, the application *should* *deduplicate* the *citation element set* by replacing the *duplicate citation elements* with a single replacement *citation element* with the following properties:
+When *duplication citation elements* are present, they *may* be *deduplicated*.
+To **deduplicate** a *citation element set*, the application *should* replace all the *citation elements* with a common *ultimate single-valued super-element* with a single replacement *citation element* with the following properties:

-*  a *citation element name* which *shall* be the *most-refined common super-element* of the *duplication citation elements*; and
+*  a *citation element name* which *shall* be the *most-refined common super-element* of the *citation element terms* being replaced; and
-*  a *citation element value* which *shall* be a *translation set* created by *merging* the *translation sets* of each *duplicate citation element*.
+*  a *citation element value* which *shall* be a *localisation set* created by *merging* the *localisations sets* of each *citation element value* being replaced.

-{.note} There is no requirement for an application to check for *duplicate citation elements* and *deduplicate* them other than when merging *citation element sets*, though an application *may* do so at other times.
-In particular, it might be advisable for an application to do this when importing third-party data, or if it has recently learnt of new *extension citation elements*.
+{.note} There is no requirement for an application to check for *duplicate citation elements* and *deduplicate* them; however it might be advisable for an application to do so when importing third-party data, or if it has recently learnt of new *extension citation elements* which are *single-valued*.

 {.ednote ...}  This standard needs to define how to merge *citation element sets*.
 The following text is a start towards that.